asha0012-asif/React-Weather-App/frontend/README.md

-###### Status: Complete

-# Assignment: React Weather App

-A simple weather app where a user can provide a location to get back its weather data.

-## Languages Used

--   ReactJS
--   CSS

----

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.